Justintime50/harvey/docs/README.md

 ## Harvey Configuration Examples

 **Harvey Configuration Criteria**
-- Each repo needs a `.harvey.json` file in the root directory stored in git
+- Each repo needs a `harvey.json` file in the root directory stored in git
-- Each `.harvey.json` config file will house information about your tests and build
+- Each `harvey.json` config file will house information about your tests and build/deploy
-- This file must follow proper JSON standards (start and end with `{ }`, contain commas after each item, and be surrounded by quotes)
+- This file must follow proper JSON standards (start and end with `{ }`, contain commas after each item, no trailing commas, and be surrounded by quotes)

 The following example will run a full pipeline (tests, build and deploy), tag it with a unique name based on the GitHub project.
 Provide the language and version for the test stage: